ISAACzms/docflash/README.md

 # Doc Flash - Document Processing with AI

 A web application for extracting structured data from documents using AI language models.
-Built on Google's LangExtract framework with an intuitive web interface.
+Built on Google's LangExtract and Stanford's DSPy frameworks with an intuitive web interface.

 ## Features